tide-org/tide/README.md

-# TIDE 🌊 🏖️
+# TIDE 🏖️

 From text editor to IDE.
-Use a yaml config and some script functions to give your text editor...

-# super powers 🦸
+Use a yaml config and some script functions to give your text editor super powers 🦸

 ## So, what is this thing and how is it useful?